lostlostlost/lostlostlost/publications.md

 <a href="https://www.wohnbauforschung.at/index.php?id=446" rel="noopener noreferrer" target="_blank">Wiener Wohnbauforschungstage</a>, Vienna, 2011.

 # Conference Papers

+<strong>The Cinema of Abstractions.
+Photochemical Film in the Age of the Computer</strong><br>
+Conference: The Shifting Ecologies of Photochemical Film in the Digital Era, Online, 2021

 <strong>Going down the drain: The biopolitics of sewage in Vienna</strong><br>
 <a href="https://ethz.ch/content/dam/ethz/special-interest/arch/ncl/eth-case-dam/documents/veranstaltungen/2015/assembling-cities-conference-sts-theories-and-methodologies-in-planning-studies/assemblingcities_flyer_a4_druckauflage60.pdf" rel="noopener noreferrer" target="_blank">Conference: Assembling Cities</a>, Zurich, 2015.